owans/time-management-app/timeoffapp/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+This project can also be accessed by the express server using http://localhost:3030

 In the project directory, you can run: